 Strange Collectibles: Odd Things that People Collect May 21 2021

-From rare coins and autographs to vintage comic books and valuable documents, collectors carefully acquire and catalogue a wide variety of items.
+From rare coins and autographs to vintage comic books and valuable documents, are the things people collect and collectors carefully acquire and catalogue a wide variety of items.
 Hobbyists often see collecting as an enjoyable way to spend their free time.
 Some collectors are motivated by the investment value.
 Others do it for the sheer love of – or obsession for - the items they collect.

 However, some collectors have very unusual collections compiled of uncommon items.
 In those cases, monetary value may not be a factor.
 But before reviewing those oddities, let's define what a real collection is.

 Accumulating is not collecting.
 For example, someone with drawers full of jewelry or closets filled with purses or shoes is likely not a collector.
 They simply like accessories a lot.
 Maybe you have a jersey from every team you follow and refuse to toss even the rattiest one.
 That's not a collection.
 That's accumulation with a preference, and good taste, we're sure.

 For some individuals, compulsive accumulation, and the inability to let things go develops into hoarding.
 Hoarders may be drawn to many of the same types of objects.
 But rather than carefully acquiring individually chosen keepsakes, they amass "stuff" – often multiple identical items.

 Conversely, collecting is a purposeful activity.
 The serious collector is knowledgeable about their chosen treasures.
 They usually organize and catalogue their inventory.
 Details about each item in their collection are noted.
 That information may include when and where the piece was acquired, its value or significance, the date of production, and other relevant data.

 Moreover, most collectors showcase their compilations in some manner.
 Both public and private displays are common.
 They may organize each acquisition by the manufactured date or some other meaningful method.
 Typically, they also know exactly what they're missing and hoping to acquire.